Intermediate Full Monviso Trek

 Descent: 860 m

 Thin morning air, a still lake beside the hut and the rock pyramid of Monviso set the tone for a proper mountain day.
-Two wild valleys hook together over high passes and hanging lakes, with a brief flirt with the Queyras in France before you drop back into Italy.
-It feels remote and alpine, yet the path stays mostly clear so you can settle into the climb and let the views roll past.
+Two wild valleys connect over high passes and quiet alpine lakes, with a short crossing into the French Queyras before returning to Italy.
+The setting feels remote and high-alpine, though the trail remains clear and easy to follow.

-A stony path leaves the hut, follows Bealera Funsa, then kicks into steeper zigzags on broken ground.
-You climb around 400 metres to Passo di Vallanta at 2,811 metres, under the dark walls of Monviso and Viso di Vallanta.
-On the French side the trail slips down scree and grass to Lac Lestio and the young Guil, then contours gentle slopes before rising again towards Col Seilliere on the skyline.
+A rocky path leaves the hut, follows the Bealera Funsa stream and climbs in steady zigzags toward Passo di Vallanta at 2,811 metres beneath the dark walls of Monviso and Viso di Vallanta.
+On the French side the trail drops through scree and grass to Lac Lestio and the young Guil before rising again toward Col Seilliere on the skyline.

 Rifugio Granero